 AI is here.
 From autonomous vehicles to voice-controlled agents, more and more machine intelligence research is crawling from the lab into real life.

-AI is here.
-From autonomous vehicles to voice-controlled agents, we’re seeing more and more machine intelligence research crawl from the lab to our lives, and all signs point to this trend accelerating.
-More data, more cheap computing, and much more investment are all indicators that AI, this time, is here to stay.
-But true AI is still very rare: the label’s been used to death by unscrupulous marketers, reporters, and even some researchers which still confuse learning for actual intelligence.
-This is because real AI is hard.
-Much harder than what you’ve been led to believe.
-Especially true in the media industry, where data is small and often fractured, and the questions we have for it are extraordinarily complex.
-To navigate what AI is, where it is going, and what it means for the media industry, we have asked ETC AI researcher Yves Bergquist to present a detailed and case studies-driven webinar.
+All signs point to this trend accelerating.
+More data, less-costly computing, and much greater investment are all indicators that AI, this time, is here to stay.
+The label has been used to death by unscrupulous marketers, reporters, and even some researchers who still confuse learning for actual intelligence, but true AI is still very rare.
+This is because real AI is hard — especially in the media industry, where data is small and often fractured, and the questions posed to AI are extraordinarily complex.
+ETC AI researcher Yves Bergquist will present a detailed and case studies-driven webinar that explores the nature of AI, where it is going, and what it means for the media industry.

 Yves Bergquist is the Director of the “AI & Neuroscience in Media” Project at the Entertainment Technology Center (ETC), where his team is developing next-generation applications drawn from AI and neuroscience for the media and entertainment industry.
 ETC is funded by all 6 Hollywood studios, as well as technology companies such as Microsoft, Cisco, Nagra, Technicolor, and Nielsen.